 Here's a recap of how the three transport-layer protocols, TCP, UDP, and QUIC, compare to each other:

-Differences between the HTTP/1.1 vs HTTP/2 vs HTTP/3 protocol stacks
+HTTP/1.1 vs HTTP/2 vs HTTP/3 Protocol Stacks: Main Differences

-Now that we looked into the differences and similarities of the three transport protocols, let’s see the main differences between the three HTTP stacks.
+Now that we looked into the differences and similarities of the TCP vs UDP vs QUIC transport protocols, let's see the main differences between the three HTTP stacks.

 The most important differences between the HTTP/3-QUIC-UDP stack and the TCP-based versions of HTTP communication are as follows:

-• QUIC integrates most features of the TLS v1.3 security protocol, so encryption moves down from the application layer to the transport layer (we’ll discuss this in the next section in detail).
+- QUIC integrates most features of the TLS 1.3 security protocol, so encryption moves down from the application layer to the transport layer (we'll discuss this in the next section in detail).

 Run A Free Page Speed Test